Anant/example-elassandra-kafka-spark/README.md

 # Example Elassandra-Kafka-Spark
+This project is ment to demonstrate working with Elassandra,Kafka and Spark

+## Software involved
+- docker (docker-compose)
+- Elassandra
+- Node

+## Requirements
+- docker, docker-compose
+- node
+- npm

 ## 1. Run Docker Containers
 Make sure you are in the root folder of the repository.
 Run the following command: